ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226313 Gas Piping for Laboratory and Healthcare Facilities.md

    1. Cutting, burning, or welding of structural steel is not permitted, unless indicated otherwise.
    1. Personnel Protection From Suspended Work:
       1. Refer to related Division 22 sections of the Specifications.
-1. Pipe Jointing**
-   1. Stainless Steel Tubing:
+1. Pipe Jointing*   1.
+Stainless Steel Tubing:
       1. Install piping to be completely drainable, pitching 1 inch in 50 feet to drain points and installing only eccentric type reducers.
    1. For tubing sizes up through NPS 1, instead of fittings, tubing may be bent, using a tubing bender in accordance with ANSI B11.15 and ASME B31.1.
    1. Install diaphragm valves and automatic flow controls oriented to permit drainage per manufacturer's instructions.